|Retirement Plans for Small Businesses|

 By far the most sophisticated type of retirement plan, a defined benefit program sets out a formula that defines how much each participant will receive annually after retirement if he or she works until retirement age.
 This is generally stated as a percentage of pay, and can be as much as 100% of final average pay at retirement.

 An actuary certifies how much will be required each year to fund the projected retirement payments for all employees.
 The employer then must make the contribution based on the actuarial determination.
-In 2021, the maximum annual retirement benefit an individual may receive is $230,000 (unchanged from 2020) or 100% of final average pay at retirement.
+In 2023, the maximum annual retirement benefit an individual may receive is $265,000 (up from $245,000 in 2022) or 100% of final average pay at retirement.

 Unlike defined contribution plans, there is no limit on the contribution.
 The employer's total contribution is based on the projected benefits.
 Therefore, defined benefit plans potentially offer the largest contribution deduction and the highest retirement benefits to business owners.SIMPLE IRA retirement plans

-Actually a sophisticated type of individual retirement account (IRA), the SIMPLE (Savings Incentive Match Plan for Employees) IRA plan allows employees to defer up to $13,500 for 2021 (unchanged from 2020) of annual compensation by contributing it to an IRA.
-In addition, employees age 50 and over may make an extra "catch-up" contribution of $3,000 for 2021 (same limit as 2020).
+Actually a sophisticated type of individual retirement account (IRA), the SIMPLE (Savings Incentive Match Plan for Employees) IRA plan allows employees to defer up to $15,500 for 2023 (up from $14,000 in 2022) of annual compensation by contributing it to an IRA.
+In addition, employees age 50 and over may make an extra "catch-up" contribution of $3,500 for 2022 (up from $3,000 in 2022).
 Employers are required to match deferrals, up to 3% of the contributing employee's wages (or make a fixed contribution of 2% to the accounts of all participating employees whether or not they defer to the SIMPLE plan).

 SIMPLE plans work much like 401(k) plans, but do not have all the testing requirements.
 So, they're cheaper to maintain.
 There are several drawbacks, however.
 First, all contributions are immediately vested, meaning any money contributed by the employer immediately belongs to the employee (employer contributions are usually "earned" over a period of years in other retirement plans).
 Second, the amount of contributions the highly paid employees (usually the owners) can receive is severely limited compared to other plans.
 Finally, the employer cannot maintain any other retirement plans.
 SIMPLE plans cannot be utilized by employers with more than 100 employees.Other plans